 Three groups form the core of this team:

-Our team, the University of Wisconsin - Extension Lakes (UWEX-Lakes), builds connections among stakeholders and provides supporting educational materials and programs;
+Our team, Extension Lakes, builds connections among stakeholders and provides supporting educational materials and programs;

 The Wisconsin Department of Natural Resources (WDNR) supplies the technical expertise and regulatory authority;

 Local lake people make up the third group, represented by Wisconsin Lakes.
 Citizen volunteers from around the state - lake organizations, property owners, and local governments - provide the political will and hard work to accomplish watershed restoration and lake protection goals.